DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_common_modifications.md

 ## How to use a finer mesh?

 To increase the mesh density, one needs to modify the parameters in "genAirFoilMesh.py".
 For example, changing "dX1PS = 0.005" to "dX1PS = 0.002" will increase the mesh density at the leading edge, changing "dXMaxPS = 0.02" to "dXMaxPS = 0.01" will increase the mesh density for the lower surface of the airfoil, changing "NpTE = 5" to "NpTE = 11" will use 11 mesh points for the blunt trailing edge.
+To change the mesh density in the marching direction, modify "NpExtrude" (number of layers to extrude), "yWall" (wall distance of the first layer mesh), "marchDist" (marching distance).
 Refer to [pyHyp](https://github.com/mdolab/pyhyp) for more details of the genAirFoilMesh.py script.

 ## How to use more FFD points?